innoq/ROCA/widgets.md

 [Accessible Tabs](https://github.com/ginader/Accessible-Tabs) is similar in concept, but with special emphasis on accessibility.

+### Input Suggestions

+[Autocomplete](http://jqueryui.com/autocomplete/) is another from jQuery UI's repertoire, populating a regular input field with arbitrary suggestions.
+Note, however, that there is no standard convention for specifying the respective source for suggestions, leaving it up to the user to ensure their solution is ROCA compliant.

 ### Date and Time Selection

-Here too jQuery UI provides an exemplary implementation with its [datepicker](http://jqueryui.com/datepicker/), a complex widget which is used to populate a regular input field.
+Again jQuery UI provides an exemplary implementation with its [datepicker](http://jqueryui.com/datepicker/), a complex widget which is used to populate a regular input field.